 When your student is personally responsible for paying a bill, he/she is creating a credit history.
 That’s a good thing!
 But if your student misses a utility bill or credit card payment or routinely pays late, his/her credit rating may suffer.
 After graduation, when your student wants to rent an apartment or purchase a car, a poor credit report can hinder the process.
 In addition, many employers require a credit check as part of the application process.
 Poor credit can keep him/her from landing that dream job.

 The temptation to “keep up with the Joneses” starts at a young age.
 Make sure your child understands his/her own financial situation to lessen the chances of breaking the budget.
-If you haven’t already had “the talk” with your student, winter break is an opportune time.
-With your guidance, college can provide an excellent opportunity for your child to develop sound financial literacy that will benefit him/her well beyond college.
+With your guidance, college can provide an excellent opportunity for your child to develop sound financial literacy that will benefit them well beyond college.

 Welcome to #AskBedel, a weekly personal-wealth Q&A where...